 Further Training Is Needed to Become a Service Dog

 It is important to be aware of the amount of training that is needed in order for your Australian shepherd to become a full-fledged service dog.
-The training does not just start at seven weeks of age and stops after six or seven months.
+The training does not just start at six or seven weeks of age and stop after six or seven months.
 Your dog will need to continue different aspects of training to be prepared to handle a specific disability.

-Becoming a service dog is a lifelong commitment for both you and your dog.
+Being a service dog is a lifelong commitment for both you and your dog.
 He will need to be tested every 18 months for the rest of his life in order to keep his Service Dog Certification valid.
-This lifelong training is not just completed by the trainer, but also at home every single day with different family members in the household.

 Training Your Service Dog for Disabilities